ryan-mcclue/unsw/comp3331/wk1/lab01.md

 > diverge from means last common router?
 > how do geolocation tools like yougetsignal work?
 > interesting get 'direct IP not allowed' when using last IP given by traceroute for domain

+> if traceroute '*' out, what does this mean? just use last IP for determining location?

+3.
+Run from my own machine not connected to CSE network

+www.speedtest.com.sg (202.150.221.170)
+portal.etsi.org (195.238.226.19) -- not working

+determine public ip with: `dig +short myip.opendns.com @resolver1.opendns.com`

+## 4. Network Performance
+> gnuplot tutorial